iconify/website/README.md

 - key, prop: used for keys and object properties.
 Usually used when describing types: `[prop]hFlip`.
 - var: variable name: `[var]Iconify`.
 - tag: HTML tag: `[tag]svg`.
 Syntax highlighter will add "<" and ">" to tag if missing.
 - type: variable type: `[type]IconifyIcon`.
-If heading in document has "types" section with relative link to type documentation, syntax highlighter will wrap type in a link.
+If heading in a document has "types" section with a relative link to type documentation, syntax highlighter will wrap type in a link.
 - class: used for class names: `[class]Collection`, `[class]Promise`.
-If link for class is present in metadata, parser will also convert it to link.
+If a link for class is present in metadata, parser will also convert it to link.
 - func: used for function names: `[func]addIcon`, `[func]addCollection()`.
-If link for function is present in metadata, parser will also convert it to link.
+If a link for function is present in metadata, parser will also convert it to link.
 - npm, packagist: used for names of NPM and Packagist packages: `[npm]@iconify/react`.
 - icon: used for icon names: `[icon]mdi:home`.
 - str, bool, num, object, null: used for values: `[str]Hello World`, `[bool]true`, `[num]12345`.